josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧠_cross_silo_reflex_mismatch.md

 ---

 ## 🏮 Footer
-*Cross-Silo Reflex Mismatch* defines the emotional and procedural incompatibilities across major public-sector silos.
+*🧠 Cross-Silo Reflex Mismatch* defines the emotional and procedural incompatibilities across major public-sector silos.
 Understanding these reflexes is essential for repairing cross-domain harm and designing post-digital governance systems.

-_Last updated: 2025-11-14_
+_Last updated: 2025-12-11_